 Shannon, 5-foot-9, 175 pounds, played in 79 games with the Ottawa Senators last season, recording 11 goals, five power-play goals and 27 points while averaging 12:55 in ice time per game.
 He established career highs for games played, goals, assists, points, plus/minus (+3), power-play goals, shorthanded goals (1) shots on goal (118) and tied his personal best with one game-winning goal.
 Shannon was tied for fifth among Senators forwards for points and fourth for assists as well as leading all Ottawa skaters with more than 25 games played in plus/minus.

-The Tampa Bay Lightning signed left wing Alex Hutchings to a standard, three-year entry-level contract today, Vice President and General Manager Steve Yzerman announced.
+TAMPA BAY â€“ The Tampa Bay Lightning have signed left wing Alexandre Picard to a one-year, two-way contract today, vice president and general manager Steve Yzerman announced.

 Picard, 6-foot-2, 206 pounds, played in 59 games with the San Antonio Rampage of the American Hockey League last season, recording 24 goals and 46 points.
 He led the Rampage in goals and power-play goals with 11, while ranking third for points.
 Picard has played in 309 career AHL games with San Antonio as well as the Syracuse Crunch, accumulating 105 goals and 207 points with 557 penalty minutes.
 He has also appeared in 19 career Calder Cup Playoff games, notching three goals and four points.
 Picard has also played in 67 career NHL games, registering two points.